Unbabel/word-level-qe-corpus-builder/README.md

 ## Exploring the tags

-Use the notebook in `notebooks`.
+You can explore the created tags using the notebook in `notebooks`.
 For this you will have to install the `jupyter` Python module

     jupyter-notebook notebooks/Investigate-BAD-tag-approaches.ipynb